rrosa-aurea-1/java-angular-web-app/README.md

 #### UI api call

-You can create an user on the _user profile dashboard_.
-After successfull creation, you are redirected to the _user list dashboard_ where are listed all users created.
+You can create and update an user on the _user profile dashboard_.
+After successfull creation or update, you are redirected to the _user list dashboard_ where are listed all users.

-So the api called from the UI are:
+So the api called from the UI are **all of the previous for the user entity** .

-* _api/users_ : **Post Request** that creates a user with a request mapping its fields.
-On success it returns the id.
-* _api/users_ : **Get Request** that returns all users entities created (empty object if nothing exists)
-* _api/users/{id}_ : **Delete Request** that deletes an user entity with the specified id.
-On success it returns the id .

 #### Using Dev Mode